MeenakshiPathiyil/AWS-CloudTrail-Log-Analysis/README.md

    `pip install pandas`

 ## Usage
-1. Save your CloudTrail log file in JSON format, named 'ctrail.json', and place it in the same directory as the 'cloud_trail.py' file.
+1. Save your AWS CloudTrail log file in JSON format, named 'ctrail.json', and place it in the same directory as the 'cloud_trail.py' file.
 2. Open the terminal or command prompt and navigate to the directory containing the 'cloud_trail.py' file and the 'ctrail.json' file.
 3. Execute the 'cloud_trail.py' script using the following command: